• calverley old hall interior hero

 Calverley Old Hall is an exceptional medieval manor house in the traditional Yorkshire village of Calverley.
 The hall has its origins in the 1300s and was expanded in each subsequent time period, leaving us with an archaeological kaleidoscope of Britain since the medieval times, tumbling around a human story that’s just as colourful.

 Evolving from a high-status medieval manor house to workers’ cottages from the mid-18th century, the Hall has been altered and divided up many times over the centuries, its secrets left concealed in walls and behind plasterboard.
-The three-year restoration of Calverley Old Hall has been one of our most dramatic and captivating ever, with plenty of twists, turns and astonishing finds along the way as this ancient building slowly gave up its stories.
+The three-year reimagining of Calverley Old Hall has been one of our most dramatic and captivating ever, with plenty of twists, turns and astonishing finds along the way as this ancient building slowly gave up its stories.

-Now that the restoration is complete, Calverley Old Hall’s grand contemporary living spaces encased in medieval walls are ready to welcome their first guests in centuries.
+Now that the work is complete, Calverley Old Hall’s grand contemporary living spaces encased in medieval walls are ready to welcome their first guests in centuries.
 Here are just some of the reasons to book your stay and experience this historical treasure trove for yourself.

 You can fall asleep among some of Britain’s rarest Tudor wall paintings

 While removing small areas of plasterboard to check the state of timber frame underneath, something was dimly glimpsed beneath.
 It was to be, in the words of Landmark’s Director Anna Keay, ‘the discovery of a lifetime’.
-Fantastical laughing birds, roaring griffins, and little winged men with vases for bodies were all there, in what was discovered to be one of the most sophisticated schemes of Tudor wall paintings found anywhere in Britain.
+Fantastical laughing birds, roaring griffins, and little winged men with vases for bodies were all there, in what was found to be one of the most sophisticated schemes of Tudor wall paintings found anywhere in Britain.
 Covered over by paneling soon after its creation, the paintings are in unbelievably good condition, being last touched by Tudor hands 500 years ago and giving us a direct line back to Elizabethan England.

 painted chamber with bed 1200x800